Harris Computer Systems: Harris Computer Systems Division

+H-series

 The Harris Computer Systems Division then came out with the H-Series product line, which featured virtual memory as a key aspect.
 It remained one of the few 24-bit computers available at the time.
 Such models included the H80 and H100 minicomputers.
 Like other Harris Computer systems, these were geared towards multiple-processing jobs and real-time environments.
 H-series products were generally good at maintaining binary compatibility, meaning old application executables could still run on newer models.
 Later models included the H800 and H1200.

 The operating system for the H-Series was called Vulcan, which around 1982 started being replaced by one called VOS.

 The H-series systems typically had support for a number of different programming languages, including Fortran, COBOL, Pascal, BASIC, APL, SNOBOL, RPG, and assembly language.
 In addition, as a company involved in defense-related contracts, Harris Computer Systems Division came out with a line of Ada programming language compiler products.

+OS support

 In 1984, Harris Computer made its first forays into having VOS co-exist alongside the Unix operating system.
 As Harris left 24-bit systems and moved to 32-bit architectures, Vulcan and VOS fell by the wayside and Unix-based ones took over.

 In this fashion, Harris Computer offered three operating systems: CX/RT, built around real-time processing features and constraints; CX/SX, for customers needing government-specified levels of security, and CX/UX, for a system offering a Unix basis.
 The three CX variants shared the same object and file formats and could reside on the same disk drive as each other.

 The secure version of Unix was popular among some government contracts where security was a primary consideration.

 In particular, CX/SX reached B1 Orange Book and B1 Red Book status in the U.S. government's Trusted Computer System Evaluation Criteria.

+Night Hawk series

 By the late 1980s/early 1990s, the major product of Harris Computer Systems Division was the Night Hawk series of real-time systems.

 In 1989, the first Night Hawk systems based on the Motorola 88000 processor line came out.
-The systems were mainly targeted for the real-time domain, including for aerospace simulation, signal processing, and C^{3}I uses.
+The systems were mainly targeted for the real-time domain, including aerospace simulation, signal processing, and C^{3}I uses.
 Night Hawk models included the NH-1200, NH-3400, NH-4400, NH-4800, and NH-5800.

 Then in 1992, Harris announced it was switching to the PowerPC architecture.

 The Harris Computer Systems Division also made a network firewall product, that they sold to their governmental agency customers.
 E. Courtney "Corky" Siegel was general manager of the division.